ewonglab/BOM_package/README.md

 BiocManager::install("GenomicFeatures")
 ```

-Our tutorial requires the mouse mm10 genome
+Our tutorial requires the mouse mm10 genome.
+If you don't have this already:
 ```
 BiocManager::install("BSgenome.Mmusculus.UCSC.mm10")
 ```

 FIMO is required:

-FIMO installation information is found <a href="https://meme-suite.org/meme/doc/install.html"> here </a>
+Installation information can be found <a href="https://meme-suite.org/meme/doc/install.html"> here </a>

 ## Quick start